 As a Master Degree holder (which is category B), you are also required to cover the syllabus of category C (Degree) and category D (NCE)

 …along with the TRCN syllabus for Masters Degree below.

-The PDF version of this TRCN syllabus is available for your free download at the bottom of this Library.
+Also, the PDF version of this TRCN syllabus is available for your free download at the bottom of this Library.